Sir Spyro: 2015–2017: Commercial breakthrough and chart success with Stormzy

-2018 saw Joseph release a remix of Jorja Smith's single "The One".
+2017–present: BBC Radio 1Xtra residency and Neighbourhood Recordings activities

+On 10 November 2017, BBC Radio 1Xtra announced that Joseph would be replacing Logan Sama as the host of their weekly Grime Show, which at the time aired on Friday nights between 11pm and 1am.
+He had broadcast weekly on Rinse up until that point.
+The following month, he collaborated with Ghetts and Jaykae on a remix of London Grammar's "Hell to the Liars".
+2018 saw him release a remix of Jorja Smith's single "The One".
 In August 2019, he shared a remix of the Ed Sheeran single "Take Me Back to London" featuring Stormzy, Jaykae and Aitch, the release of which sent the song to number one in the UK.
 He also produced the Stormzy single "Sounds of the Skeng", which reached number 20 in the UK; the Ghetts song "Listen", which appeared on the soundtrack to the Netflix reboot of Top Boy; and a remix of the Mahalia single "Do Not Disturb".
 In August 2020, he released the six-track instrumental EP Rude Sounds in collaboration with fellow producer Rude Kid.
 He was nominated in the Best Producer category at the 2020 MOBO Awards.

-In 2021, he established the independent label Tekkerz to self-release music and released its first EP, Tekkerz 001, before taking over room three at fabric in December of the same year with a label showcase.
+In 2021, Joseph established the independent label Tekkerz to self-release music and released its first EP, Tekkerz 001, before taking over room three at fabric in December of the same year with a label showcase.
 In February 2022 he released the single "WISH", featuring posthumous vocals from Teddy Bruckshot alongside Black Steve, Killa P and Flowdan, via Neighbourhood Recordings, an offshoot of the artist management agency that represents Joseph as well as Dave.
 In April 2023, he collaborated with Nasty Jack, Jammer and So Large on "Ease", a single from the Grime Originals compilation Grime Originals: The Album.
 In May 2023, he released the Have Manners EP as the second record on Tekkerz.
 Two months later, this was followed by the Tekkerz 003 EP, featuring the songs "Baraks", "Tekkers 3" and "Solder Wire".
 In September 2023, he released the single "Rambunctious" featuring Bling Dawg.
 That year, he also began performing as a part of King Original Sound, the sound system restarted by Footsie and Jah Model following the death of their father, Farda Woz.
-His 2025 single "Start & Stop", featuring Killa P, was nominated for the DJ Mag Best of British award for Best Track.